Modules over relative monads for syntax and semantics: Relative Monads Modules

 \end{definition}

 The modules over $P$ with codomain $\E$ and morphisms between them form a category called $\RMod (P,\E)$.
+Note that the ``R'' here stands for ``relative'', not for ``right'' as opposed to ``left''.
 Composition and identity morphisms of modules are defined by pointwise composition and identity, similarly to the category of monads.